OVERVIEW

 - Accompanying/support vehicle for the motorcycle trip

-- Technical assistance and support for vehicle repair
+- Technical assistance and support for vehicle repairs

 - Driving and off-road instruction